Hanamaru Hakata: Relationship with Kiyoshi Kodama

 During the activity in Fukuoka Hakata's Kiyoshi Kodama impression was shown off.
 In November 2005 he participated in the corner Tonneruzu no Minasan no Okage deshita in the "Komaka sugite Tsutawaranai Monomane Senshuken 6".
 I won the prize in Kodama's impression.
 Even at "Zenkoku Taikai" broadcast on 29 December, Hakata won again with his impression and got a prize of 1 million yen.
 In 2006, he won the R-1 Grand Prix and won Kodama's impression (aiueo composition "a line" to "ta line"), won the trophy and the prize money 5 million yen.

 Hakata initially co-started with Kodama at the Attack 25 Entertainer Competition broadcast on 3 September 2006.

 As an impersonator of Kodama, he appeared in the Japan Professional Football League (JnLeague) first section held on 25 August 2007 Kawasaki Frontale vs. Gamba Osaka won the attraction promotion campaign "Attack!
 25th" by Kawasaki.
 Also in Fukuoka City there is the J. League Club Avispa Fukuoka and its support is also Hanamaru hesitated to request from Kawasaki, but this year Fukuoka is in the second division and he will not play against Kawasaki directly, so decide the appearance he explained on his blog.

 As a respect for Kodama, he uses the right hand when declaring "Attack Chance", but Hanamaru uses his left hand.
-In 16 May 2011, when Kodama died of stomach cancer, he said that he was derived from being a counterfeit and was also a sign of respect for Kodama himself.
+On 16 May 2011, when Kodama died of stomach cancer, he said that he was derived from being a counterfeit and was also a sign of respect for Kodama himself.
 Only when appeared in "Attack 25" mentioned above, Kodama's own proposal realized declaration with both hands with Kodama and Hanamaru.
 On the funeral of Kodama, which ran on 21 May, he attended with Daikichi.

 Regarding impersonation after Kodama's death, "I received from Kodama" Hakata thought it would not be long beforehand.
 "I received that it was meant to mean trying something new rather than being angry." as thought that the seal was also considered.